John Beardsley (colonel): Charges

 On March 10, 1863, Major Charles McLean Knox of the 9th New York filed a complaint on Colonel Beardsley, preferring a court-martial charge for disloyalty, cowardice and for not being qualified for being neither a gentleman nor an officer from a series of incidents from August 6 to November 4, 1862.
-The disloyalty charges were brought on because Beardsley allegedly stated:
+The disloyalty charges were brought on because Beardsley allegedly stated, "We have no government we are fighting for—no government; Congress is a mean, abolition faction; The Constitution is broken–we have no Constitution; The abolitionists on the North brought on this war; the Republicans are abolitionists."

-Another controversy Beardsley brought on was that on September 12, when he learnt that Robert E. Lee was inviting conservative members of the Union to secede to the Confederacy, Beardsley reportedly stated:
+Another controversy Beardsley brought on was that on September 12, when he learnt that Robert E. Lee was inviting conservative members of the Union to secede to the Confederacy, Beardsley reportedly stated, "I would rather fight under Lee than under an Abolition leader."

 His cowardice charges were brought on when Beardsley allegedly left his post while the 9th New York were having a skirmish along with Beardsley immediately retreating as soon as he encountered enemy resistance on November 4 during the XI Corps march to Centreville, Virginia despite the 40 men being able to repel the Confederate attack.
-His most serious charge however came during the Second Battle of Bull Run as during the battle, Beardsley publicly berated Colonel William H. Sackett who had taken over as commander of the 9th New York and when Sackett tried to form his own columns, Beardsley kept interrupting his depositions, stating:
+His most serious charge however came during the Second Battle of Bull Run as during the battle, Beardsley publicly berated Colonel William H. Sackett who had taken over as commander of the 9th New York and when Sackett tried to form his own columns, Beardsley kept interrupting his depositions, stating, "[W]hat the hell are you doing with my Regiment there— bring it around here— bring it here, I tell you—by file, march—trot—march– by God, you do not know how to handle a regiment— I will put someone in command of it that does form a line."